carlshan/intro_to_computer_programming/OOP/Classes_Tutorial.md

 print(a_card.rank)
 # prints 'Ace'
 ```
 **Carl.
 I'm gonna be honest with you.
 I still don't understand everything.
-And thid was a lot of content.
+And this was a lot of content.
 Couldn't you, like, gimme a  a summary or something?**

 *Sigh.* Alright your Majesty.
 One summary coming up.